 The AIA Center for Emerging Professionals (CEP) is the authoritative voice and resources for recent graduates and newly licensed architects.

 Emerging professionals enrolled in NCARB’s Architectural Experience Program (AXP) can receive experience hours by attending AIA-approved Health, Safety and Welfare (HSW) continuing education hours.
 AIA members can log onto their continuing education profile at any time to log HSW credits toward their AXP hours.

-Prepare for the ARE® with a variety of AIA resources to assist you in passing the exam and getting that architect stamp you’ve been working for.
+Prepare for the ARE® with a variety of AIA resources to assist you in passing the exam and getting that architect stamp you’ve been working for, including ArchiPrep, AIA's premier ARE prep resource designed to help emerging professionals get licensed faster.
 Reach out to your local AIA chapter to find study groups, prep sessions, and study materials.
 Working alongside other AIA members can ease the sometimes-daunting task of preparing for the exam.